knharrington/fisheries-ecology/README.md

-# stock-enhancement
+# fisheries-ecology
-Stock enhancement scripts, apps, and related resources
+Scripts, apps, and related resources to support projects conducted by the Fisheries Ecology & Enhancement Research Program at Mote Marine Laboratory.